-Mrs. Volberg contacted me to discuss a ring she lost while walking her dog after a large snow storm in Northampton, Massachusetts.
-The last memory of her lost ring was from earlier that morning just before she put on her gloves to go to Smith Farm Fields.
+Mrs. Volberg contacted me to discuss a ring she lost while walking her dog after a large snowstorm in Northampton, Massachusetts.
+The last memory of her lost ring was earlier that morning, just before she put on her gloves to go to Smith Farm Fields.

-We began searching a number of places she stopped to let her dog off leash.
-One place in particular she remembers the dog getting startled due to a cross-country skier.
-She remembers removing her gloves during the commotion – glove removal is a common way to lose a ring.
-As we were searching a man stopped and asked what we were looking for with a metal detector.
+We began searching several places she stopped to let her dog off-leash.
+In one place, in particular, she remembers the dog getting startled due to a cross-country skier.
+She remembers removing her gloves during the commotion – glove removal is a common way to lose a ring in the snow.
+As we searched, a man stopped and asked what we were looking for with a metal detector.
 When we told him about the lost ring and the potential search areas, he revealed that he found a woman’s 14k gold ring in the middle of the path last weekend!
 The location and time frame lined up perfectly.
-Mr. Baldwin not only found her ring, but he went a step further and verified ownership by requiring Mrs. Volberg to identify the engraving on the inside of the ring she lost… Mrs. Volberg had a moment of doubt when she recalled there was no engraving inside the ring she lost… This was the exact answer Mr. Baldwin was looking for to help verify ownership!
-What are the chances that Mr. Baldwin picked up this lost ring, and happened to be at Smith Farm Fields during the same day and time I was searching for the Mrs. volberg’s lost ring!
-Thank you Mr. Baldwin for your honesty and caring personality!
+Mr. Baldwin not only found her ring in the snow, but he went a step further and verified ownership by requiring Mrs. Volberg to identify the engraving on the inside of the ring.
+However, she had a moment of doubt when she recalled no engraving inside the lost gold band.
+What are the chances that Mr. Baldwin picked up this lost ring and happened to be at Smith Farm Fields during the same day and time I was searching for Mrs. Volberg’s lost ring!
+Thank you, Mr. Baldwin, for your honesty and caring personality!

 Mrs. Volberg & Mr. Baldwin